Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 #### Update Cuda version

-From the EC2 instance, run the following commands to use the proper Cuda version required to run Mxnet.
-For `Mxnet 1.4.0`, one needs `cuda-9.2`
+From the EC2 instance, run the following commands to use the proper Cuda version required to run MXNet.
+For `MXNet 1.4.0`, one needs `cuda-9.2`

 ```
 sudo rm /usr/local/cuda